sg-dev1/nextjs-fileserver/Readme.md

 # Nextjs Fileserver

-This is a simple file server built using nextjs.
+This is a simple file server built with Next.js for serving static files with authentication.

 ## Getting Started

+### Prerequisites

-### Preparae Docker Compose File
+- Docker and Docker Compose installed
+- Node.js (for generating secrets)

+### Setup Instructions

-Copy example docker compose file:
+1. Copy example `docker-compose.yml` file:
 `cp docker-compose.example.yml docker-compose.yml`

-Generate JWT_SECRET and copy it into docker-compose file:
+2. Generate `JWT_SECRET` and copy it into `docker-compose.yml` file:
 `node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"`

-Generate PASSWORD_HASH and copy it into docker-compose file replacing $ with $$ signs:
+3. Generate `PASSWORD_HASH` and copy it into `docker-compose.yml`:
 ```
 npm install  # if not run already
 node -e "console.log(require('bcryptjs').hashSync('deinpasswort', 10))"
 ```

+**Important**: When copying the password hash into `docker-compose.yml`, replace all `$` characters with `$$` (double dollar signs).

+4. Edit the `docker-compose.yml` file and specify the path to the folder containing your static files (HTML, CSS, JavaScript, etc.) that you want to serve.

-### Operating the Container
+### Container Management

 Build and run the container:
 `docker compose up -d --build`